 - Fair value movements on financial assets classified at fair value through other comprehensive income.
-At 31 December 2020 there was an accumulated valuation gain of €111 million on these assets (2019: €145 million gain). - Valuation adjustments on designated hedging instruments held by the Bank as fair value hedges that are attributable to movements in foreign currency basis spreads.
+At 31 December 2021 there was an accumulated valuation gain of €97 million on these assets (2020: €111 million gain). - Valuation adjustments on designated hedging instruments held by the Bank as fair value hedges that are attributable to movements in foreign currency basis spreads.
 These deferred gains or losses will be released from reserves over the remaining life of the hedging relationship.
-At 31 December 2020 there was a deferred loss of €28 million on these hedging instruments (2019: €41 million gain). - Valuation adjustments on designated hedging instruments held by the Bank as cash flow hedges.
-These deferred gains or losses will be released from reserves when the hedged cash flows occur.
-At 31 December 2020 there was a deferred loss of €1 million on these hedging instruments (2019: €nil). - Foreign exchange revaluation amounts on designated hedging instruments held by the Bank for the purposes of hedging its estimated future pound sterling operating expenditure.
-At 31 December 2020 there was no gain or loss on these hedges.
-Revaluation gains or losses on these hedges are held in reserves until the related hedged expenditure is incurred at which time such gains or losses are released to profit or loss (2019: €nil).
+At 31 December 2021 there was a deferred loss of €54 million on these hedging instruments (2020: €28 million loss). - Valuation adjustments on designated hedging instruments held by the Bank as cash flow hedges.
+These deferred gains or losses are released from reserves when the hedged cash flows occur.
+At 31 December 2021 there were no designated cash flow hedges and therefore no deferred gains or losses held in reserves (2020: €1 million deferred loss).

-General reserves and retained earnings represents all reserves except those amounts otherwise allocated to separate reserves and it primarily comprises retained earnings.
+General reserves and retained earnings represents all reserves except those amounts otherwise allocated to separate reserves, and it primarily comprises retained earnings.

-During 2020, the Board of Governors approved the transfer of €115 million of net income to be allocated to other purposes.
-This amount was reflected in the 2020 statement of changes in equity.
-Under Resolution No. 234: 2019 Net Income Allocation, €100 million was allocated to the EBRD Shareholder Special Fund and €15 million was allocated as a contribution to the EBRD Trust Fund for the West Bank and Gaza.
+During 2021, the Board of Governors approved the transfer of €80 million of net income to be allocated to other purposes.
+This amount was reflected in the 2021 statement of changes in equity.
+Under Resolution No. 241: 2020 Net Income Allocation, €65 million was allocated to the EBRD Shareholder Special Fund and €15 million was allocated as a contribution to the EBRD Trust Fund for the West Bank and Gaza.